arjology/pulsatile-transit/README.md

 # pulsatile-transit
-Stochastic process describing fluid transit in gastrointestinal tract
+Stochastic process describing fluid transit in the gastrointestinal tract

 © 2016 A. Talattof